Lupin3000/Tello-Python/readme.md

 ### Compatibility

-Currently, this project is only fully supported on macOS.
+Currently, this project is only fully supported on macOS and Linux.
 Users on other operating systems might encounter compatibility issues or limitations when running the project.
-Please ensure you are using macOS for the best experience.
+Please ensure you are using macOS or Linux for the best experience.

 ### Open items

-- Linux compatibility (_via Python evdev_) -> in testing
 - Add more controller actions (_eq. drone flip, video recording, etc._)